Import verified Windows ISO disk images with Image Builder

 The file extension is case-sensitive for the import process and must be

-Amazon Web Services and Microsoft Frequently Asked Questions
+on the Amazon Web Services and Microsoft Frequently Asked Questions page. -

 The import process uses two separate IAM roles: